By Donna Mayer

 Special to GTA Construction Report

-Nearly four years after the first development application was submitted proposing its own vision the redevelopment of Toronto’s Golden Mile, the final community consultation meeting on the Secondary Plan Study was held last Thursday, with City Council approval expected later this year.
+Nearly four years after the first development application was submitted proposing its own vision the redevelopment of Toronto’s Golden Mile, the final community consultation meeting on the Secondary Plan Study was held recently, with City Council approval expected later this year.

 RioCan Holdings Inc. submitted their OPA Application Nov.
 30, 2015 putting forth its own vision for a complete, mixed-use redevelopment of their Eglinton Avenue East site because “it was unclear when the city would complete its planning study for the Golden Mile”.
 In the meantime, the Eglinton Crosstown Light Rail Transit (LRT) continued to move towards its opening in 2020.